AVSYSTEM

 Deep Dive: Technical Comparison

-• Accuracy: Tends to underreport speed due to inherent limitations like TCP’s slow start and sensitivity to packet loss.
+• TR-143: Relies primarily on TCP for throughput testing.
+It uses a step-based, fixed-rate approach where gradual ramp-up and congestion control can delay reaching peak performance.
+Consequently, it tends to underreport speed due to inherent limitations like TCP’s slow start and sensitivity to packet loss.

 Key Improvements of TR-471 over TR-143 for CPE Performance